 Refuge Checkpoint #2 – There is a mandatory 10-minute stop and medical check at the Checkpoint.
 Racers must reach the Checkpoint by 2:00 PM.
 Racers that do not meet this cut-off must ski to a pre-determined pick up point, where they will be escorted to the Sundeck and downloaded on the Aspen Gondola.

 Aspen Mountain Gate Checkpoint – Teams must reach the top of Aspen Mountain by 4:00 PM.
 Racers that do not make this cut-off will be escorted to the Sundeck and downloaded on the Aspen Gondola.

 There are two aid stations on the course near the Friends Hut and Barnard Hut.

 Each team is required to carry one SPOT GPS tracker.
 Trackers will be activated the day of the race.
-Tracking can be done on the Live Tracking page under the results tab on this website.

-For a downloadable map click on document below.
+For a downloadable map click here: GT_Map

 The race has seen a range of weather.
 To stay on top of current weather in the area, please visit the following sites: